t-webber/jet-centre/docs/database.md

 npm run prisma:migration
 ```

-When prisma apply a migration, it will also create files in the `node_modules/@prisma/client` directory to provide type in typescript.
+When prisma applies a migration, it will also create files in the `node_modules/@prisma/client` directory to provide types in typescript.

 ## Seeding

-To seed the database (apply modification when the project is set up), use the `prisma/seed.ts`.
+To seed the database (apply modifications when the project is set up), use the `prisma/seed.ts`.
-If you already have set up the database (apply a prisma migration), you can apply the seed with :
+If you have already set up the database (applied a prisma migration), you can apply the seed with :

 ```bash
 npm run prisma:seed